pubgeo/IARPA-SMART/README.md

   </table>
 </div>

-- TODO: Add a list of regions and an indication of whether they are Primary/Secondary and whether the region is cleared.
+A full listing of region codes in the primary vs secondary dataset, including whether they are cleared, can be found [here] TODO: Insert link.

 ## Dataset Statistics